msnraju/control-add-in-samples/readme.md

 # Why to use Control Add-ins (Overview with a simple Example)

+## Introduction

-Control Add-in is a special type of object in Business Central to create user controls.
-In other words Control Add-in is a web component developed using JavaScript, HTML, CSS that can interact with Business Central.
-You need Control Add-in (Custom User Control) when you do not have such control available in standard Business Central page controls.
-Also you need Control Add-in when you want to simplify User Interface for your Business Central User.
+`Control Add-in` is a special type of object in Business Central to create `User Control`.
+In other words `Control Add-in` (User Control) is a web component developed using `JavaScript`, `HTML` and `CSS` that can interact with Business Central.
+You need `User Control` when you do not have the required control available in standard Business Central.
+Also you need `User Control` when you want to simplify User Interface (UI) for your Business Central User.

 ## Skills Required

-You need to know have the following skills to develop Control Add-ins:
+You need to have the following skills to develop `Control Add-ins`:

 	• AL - Good
 	• HTML - Basic